-The labor market is changing, opening the doors to technological, scientific and digital roles; this is why in schools it is important to study the STEAM curriculum, the acronym for science, technology, engineering, art, and mathematics.
+The labor market is changing, opening the doors to technological, scientific, and digital roles; this is why it is important to study the STEAM curriculum, the acronym for science, technology, engineering, art, and mathematics.

 STEM or STEAM?

-Investing in human capital means looking to the future and investing in the cultural and scientific growth of nations.
+Investing in human capital means looking to the future and investing in nations’ cultural and scientific growth.
 STEMs are the primary disciplines for taking this step forward.
-The curriculum stem is based on the idea of educating students in four specific subjects – science, technology, engineering, and mathematics – with an innovative and therefore practical and multidisciplinary approach.
+The curriculum stem is based on the idea of educating students in four specific subjects – science, technology, engineering, and mathematics – with an innovative and, therefore, practical and multidisciplinary approach.

 But if we also added art to this curriculum?
-Art is that ability to build new and useful ideas thanks to one’s creativity.
-In our opinion, it is a subject that should not be missing to those who work with digital technology.
+Art is the ability to build new and useful ideas thanks to one’s creativity.
+In our opinion, it is a subject that should not be missing from those who work with digital technology.
 By integrating art and creativity, the STEM curriculum becomes even more attractive and innovative.
-The art subjects (Art, Drawing, Music, and Theater) help the development of talents, culture, aesthetic sense and beauty; for this reason, it needs to be integrated with the technology.
+The art subjects (Art, Drawing, Music, and Theater) help develop talents, culture, aesthetic sense, and beauty; for this reason, it needs to be integrated with the technology.

 READ ALSO: Educating Children To Beauty

 We believe we should stop with the stereotypes and the useless dualism between scientific and humanistic subjects.
 Would not it be better to integrate them?
-We are in favor of a school curriculum that points to STEAM (Science, Technology, Art, Engineering, and Mathematics).
+We favor a school curriculum that points to STEAM (Science, Technology, Art, Engineering, and Mathematics).